 In 2014, the Group received a government eRGF grant in respect of the project to install a new steam turbine at the Group's combined heat and power facility in Winnington.
-At the balance sheet date there were no unfilled conditions attached to the grant.
+During the year, the underlying asset was fully depreciated to a £nil net book value, and consequently, the remaining portion of the grant was credited to the profit and loss.